CUAutoDrone/cuautodrone.github.io/README.md

 ```
 This is a code block with no language specified.
 ```
 Finally, to display psudocode, you can specify the language as *algorithm* and then use [psudocode.js syntax](https://github.com/SaswatPadhi/pseudocode.js#grammar) to create psudocode, it's similar to some LaTeX algorithm packages.
-Additionally, inside these psudocode blocks you can use math notation available in LaTeX when enclosed like `$...$` or `\(...\)` heres an example of Quicksort, from psudocode.js
+Additionally, inside these psudocode blocks you can use math notation available in KaTeX when enclosed like `$...$` or `\(...\)` heres an example of Quicksort, from psudocode.js
 ```algorithm
 \begin{algorithm}
 \caption{Quicksort}